 Jérôme Lehucher is a partner in the International Dispute Resolution Practice Group.
 His practice focuses on investment arbitration, international commercial arbitration and international oil and gas transactions.

-Jérôme has acted as counsel for Central Asian, Latin American and African states and state-owned entities, as well as private sector companies in ICSID, UNCITRAL and ICC arbitrations, in the energy, mining, agricultural, pharmaceutical, automotive and technology sectors.
-Jérôme has also advised clients in enforcement and annulment proceedings of international arbitral awards, in the negotiation and follow-up of their petroleum contracts, as well as in the structuration and protection of their foreign investments.
+Jérôme has acted as counsel for Central Asian, Latin American and African states and state-owned entities, as well as private sector companies in dozens of ICSID, UNCITRAL, ICC and SCC arbitrations, in the energy, mining, agricultural, pharmaceutical, construction, telecommunication, automotive and technology sectors, with disputed amounts ranging from US$30 million to over US$30 billion.
+Jérôme has also advised clients in enforcement and annulment proceedings of international arbitral awards, in the negotiation and performance of their petroleum contracts, as well as in the structuration and protection of their foreign investments.

 Award Mouse thought multimedia interface book medal screen monitor